 The U.S. Department of Transportation has publicly committed to issuing rules in March that would make shipping crude oil by rail safer.
 But the rules are currently being reviewed by the White House's Office of Information and Regulatory Affairs (OIRA), and agencies need the office's approval to move forward.
 Please urge President Obama to ensure OIRA approves and sends these rules back right away so that the department can finalize and begin to implement them as soon as possible!

 Tell Congress: Don't Fast-Track Trade Authority!

 The Trans-Pacific Partnership (TPP) and the Transatlantic Trade and Investment Partnership (TTIP) contain provisions even worse than those in the North American Free Trade Agreement (NAFTA).
 They would require us to “harmonize” our health, safety, and environmental protections with those of other countries – and allow corporations to bring lawsuits to a private tribunal when state or local governments try to protect us!
 And like NAFTA, these trade agreements could destroy American jobs.

 Let Congress know that the American people expect the people they elect to represent them to debate health and safety standards and trade agreements in public – on the record – not give away decision making authority to unaccountable corporate-sponsored "advisors" who work behind closed doors.
 Tell your representative and senators to vote NO on fast-track authority for TPP and TTIP!

-Tell Your Senators to Oppose the REINS Act!
+Tell Congress to Oppose the REINS Act!